rust-random/book/src/guide-rngs.md

 balance between simplicity, quality, memory usage and performance.
 Non-cryptographic generators pre-date cryptographic ones and since we now have fast cryptographic generators, some people argue that the non-cryptographic ones are now obsolete.
-They do however still have some advantages: small state size, fast initialisation and simplicity.
+They can however have some advantages: small state size, fast initialisation and simplicity (though this is not true of all non-crypto PRNGs;
+e.g. the Mersenne Twister has a large state despite being easy to predict).

 These algorithms are very important to Monte Carlo simulations, and also suitable for several other problems such as randomized algorithms and games